dolphInformatic37/Multi_File_Manag3r/README.md

 # Multi_File_Manag3r
 The Multi-File Manager is a Python-based tool designed to simplify file management tasks.
-With its intuitive graphical interface, users can effortlessly navigate directories, select multiple files, and apply batch renaming operations with ease.
+With its graphical interface, users can effortlessly navigate directories, select multiple files, and apply batch renaming operations with ease.

 ## Features